Dependent Care Account Eligible Expenses

 After-School Care or Extended Day Programs (Supervised Activities for Children after the Regular School Program)

-Yes, these programs are generally custodial in nature and its primary purpose is care for children while their parents work.
+Yes, these programs are generally custodial in nature and its primary purpose is to care for children while their parents work.

 Au Pair Expenses